 United States nationals, Canadian nationals, Australians, New Zealanders and South African nationals require a passport valid for the period of intended stay, but no visa is needed for stays of up to three months.

-Entry requirements for UK nationals: British citizens traveling from Great Britain to Ireland only require proof of nationality.
-Otherwise British travelers coming from another country require a passport.
+Entry requirements for UK nationals: British citizens travelling from Great Britain to Ireland only require proof of nationality.
+Otherwise British travellers coming from another country require a passport.
 No visa is required if the passport is endorsed British Citizen, British National (Overseas) or British Overseas Territories Citizen.
 In all other cases, a visa is required.